tsuru/tsuru/docs/installing/gandalf.rst

 Configuring tsuru to use Gandalf
 ================================

-In order to use Gandalf, you need to change tsuru.conf accordingly, it's a two steps setup:
+In order to use Gandalf, you need to change tsuru.conf accordingly:

 #.
 Define "repo-manager" to use "gandalf";
 #.
 Define "git:api-server" to point to the API of the Gandalf server